Gambling and Betting Licences

 Licensing Authorities must include a section in their Policy which sets out how they will determine if a person is considered to be an Interested Party.

-As with the Licensing Act, representations must relate to one or more of the licensing objectives.
+Representations must relate to one or more of the licensing objectives.
 The Licensing Authority can make representations itself.

 If the Licensing Authority receives (or makes) a relevant representation, the application must be considered at a hearing by a sub-Committee of the Licensing Committee.

 There is a right of appeal to the Magistrates' court.
+An appeal must be made within 21 days of notification of the licensing authority's decision.

 9. LICENCE CONDITIONS